Blood sugar test - blood

 - At any time of the day (random)

 Your doctor may order this test if you have signs of diabetes.
-However, other tests (glucose tolerance test and fasting blood glucose test) are better for diagnosing diabetes.
+More than likely, the doctor will order a fasting blood sugar test.

 - Fainting spells

-If you had a random blood glucose test, normal results depend on when you last ate.
-Most of the time, blood glucose levels will be below 125 mg/dL.
+If you had a random blood glucose test, a normal result depends on when you last ate.
+Most of the time, the blood glucose level will be below 125 mg/dL.

 If you had a fasting blood glucose test:

-- A level of 100-125mg/dL means you have impaired fasting glucose, a type of prediabetes.
-This increases your risk for type 2 diabetes.
+- A level of 100 to 125 mg/dL means you have impaired fasting glucose, a type of prediabetes.
+This increases your risk of developing type 2 diabetes.

-- A level of 126 mg/dL and higher most often means you have diabetes.
+- A level of 126 mg/dL and higher usually means you have diabetes.

-Other medical problems may also cause higher-than-normal blood glucose levels, including:
+Other medical problems can also cause a higher-than-normal blood glucose level, including:

-Lower-than-normal blood glucose levels (hypoglycemia) may be due to:
+A lower-than-normal blood glucose level (hypoglycemia) may be due to: